What is the EU ETS and how does it work?

 Who is covered?

-EU ETS Phase 4 covers stationary installations in power generation, energy-intensive industry, aviation within the EEA, and — from 2024 — shipping.
-From 2026, a separate ETS II covers road transport and buildings fuel combustion, initially for fuel suppliers rather than end users.
+EU ETS Phase 4 covers stationary installations in power generation, energy-intensive industry, aviation within the EEA, and - from 2024 - shipping.
+From 2028, EU ETS2 (European Union Emissions Trading System 2) covers buildings, road transport and additional sectors through upstream fuel suppliers rather than end users.
+For detail, read the EU ETS2 guide.

-UK installations are covered by the separate UK ETS, which has operated since January 2021 following Brexit.
+UK installations are covered by the separate UK ETS (UK Emissions Trading Scheme), which has operated since January 2021 following Brexit.
 UK ETS and EU ETS prices have historically tracked each other but can diverge.
 Linking the two systems remains under discussion as of 2026.

 How does it affect businesses outside covered sectors?